Hungarian grammar

 Hungarian grammar is the grammar of Hungarian, a Ugric language that is spoken mainly in Hungary and in parts of its seven neighboring countries.

 Hungarian is a highly agglutinative language which uses various affixes, mainly suffixes, to change the meaning of words and their grammatical function.
 These affixes are mostly attached according to vowel harmony.

 Verbs are conjugated according to definiteness, tense, mood, person and number.
 Nouns can be declined with 18 case suffixes, most of which correspond to English prepositions.

+Hungarian is a pro-drop language and the subject does not have to be explicitly stated.

 Hungarian is a topic-prominent language and so its word order depends on the topic-comment structure of the sentence (that is, what aspect is assumed to be known and what is emphasized).

 Word order

-Neutral Hungarian sentences have a subject–verb–object word order, like English.
-Hungarian is a null-subject language and so the subject does not have to be explicitly stated.
+Neutral Hungarian sentences have a subject–object–verb word order, for example Péter almát eszik (Peter eats an apple).
 Word order is determined not by syntactic roles but rather by pragmatic factors.
 Emphasis is placed on the word or phrase immediately before the finite verb.

 The four parts that a sentence usually contains are topic, focus, verb and the rest; however, any of the four parts may be empty.
 The topic and the rest may contain any number of phrases, but the focus may contain only one phrase.